The world breaks everyone, and afterward, some are strong at the broken places.

-In 2000, a benign tumor removed led to a disease called Reflex Sympathetic Dystrophy.
-By 2007, neuropathic ulcers punctated my paltry 85-pound frame and weakened my body, leaving me largely wheelchair-bound.
+In 2000, a benign tumor led to a disease called Reflex Sympathetic Dystrophy, also known as Chronic Regional Pain Syndrome.
+By 2007, neuropathic ulcers punctated my paltry 85-pound frame and weakened my body, forcing me to use a wheelchair.
 Facing the imminent possibility of death, I left the country to undergo an experimental treatment where doctors induced a ketamine coma to “reboot” my autonomic nervous system.
 It was a Hail Mary.
 A last-ditch effort at a saving my life.

 In 2008, in remission for the first time in seven years, I gave birth to my first child.

 For over twelve years, I worked as a financial consultant for physicians.
-It paid the bills, but it did not feed my soul.
-By the summer of 2015, I realized I didn’t want to travel anymore.
-I wanted to be a mom.
-I wanted to write.
+Then, in the summer of 2015, I left to be a full-time mom.
 I wanted to feel like I was making a difference in the lives of the most important people in this world… my children and my husband.

 I am a fighter.
 A survivor.
-A writer, a blogger, and a believer.
+A writer, a dreamer, and a believer.
 My name is Shannon Stocker.
 Welcome to my journey.

-Shannon lives in Louisville, KY, with her best friend and husband of 20 years, Greg, and their two beautiful miracles, Maria “Cassidy” and Tye.
-They have a chatty parrot named Prozac ('Zac'), a mini Holland lop named Thumper, a mini Aussie named Copper, a ginormous Maine Coon named Simba, a rescue kitty named Nugget, and too many fish tanks.
-Outside of writing, she is a singer, a songwriter, a pianist, and a guitarist.
+Shannon lives in Louisville, KY, with her best friend and husband of 20+ years (Greg) and their two beautiful miracles, Cassidy and Tye.
+They have a chatty parrot named Prozac ('Zac'), a service dog named Sophie (Cassidy is a brain cancer warrior), a mini Aussie named Copper, a rescue kitty named Nugget, and a bearded dragon named Pepper.
+She is fully aware that she harbors too many animals.
+Outside of writing, she's a singer, songwriter, pianist, guitarist, and actress.
 Shannon is represented by Allison Remcheck of Stimola Literary Studio.